Laboratories play a critical role in today’s healthcare environment

 Why battling perception is “business as usual”?

 Increasingly, labs are being asked to deliver a higher level of service in addition to scaling up for additional testing volume.
 The challenge is due to the perception that not meeting the demands of health care providers (who care for patients), means not meeting the needs of patients themselves.

 Reducing investment in the laboratory can have serious consequences that affect operating budget, outcomes, and patient safety.
 Focusing too narrowly on spending reductions can also lead to reductions in quality.
 Quality departments play a key role in risk management and remediation of nonconforming events.
-Budget cuts here can have far greater impact than what is recognized and can cost organizations more than money.
+Budget cuts here can have far greater impact than what is recognised and can cost organisations more than money.

 It’s time for labs to change their approach